 While the positioning based items are important in pedaling technique, it is up to the rider to actually hold their posture and pedal in a way that allows them to recruit the muscles efficiently.
 An efficient pedal stroke allows you to apply power with the big power producing muscles, without over using them.
 Some technique and postural keys to this are as follows:

 - Develop a rapid cadence.
-Especially for newer riders, a slower cadence can feel more powerful.
-However, this is just a muscle memory issue; the slower your cadence, the more likely you will be to depend on single muscle groups and the harder it is to use momentum to transition to all the available muscle groups throughout the circle.
+Especially for newer riders, a slower cadence can often feel more powerful.
+However, this is just a muscle memory and technique issue; the slower your cadence, the more likely you will be to depend on single muscle groups and the harder it is to use momentum to transition to all the available muscle groups throughout the circle.
 A cadence of 90 is a good target for most riders and will help you develop a more balanced stroke that recruits all the muscles available.

 - Use your core muscles.
 Many riders don’t think about their core when riding, but they should.
 Accessing deep abdominal muscles, like the psoas, is important to the power and efficiency of your pedal stroke while using muscles like the obliques to stabilize and support your pelvis and torso helps to reduce strain on the back, neck, hands and groin.

 - Think about circles.
 It may sound obvious, but you want to think about pedaling as more of a circular motion and not just a lever motion.
-The front of the pedal stroke will always be where the majority of your power is produced when riding, but you want to unweight (not pull) your foot through the recovery portion (back) of the stroke so that you are not unnecessarily lifting the extra weight of the opposing leg through the active part (front) of the stroke.
+The front of the pedal stroke will always be where the majority of your power is produced when riding, but you want to unweight (not pull/yanking) your foot through the recovery portion (back) of the stroke so that you are not unnecessarily lifting the extra weight of the opposing leg through the active part (front) of the stroke.

 By focusing on bike set-up and your posture while riding you can develop your muscles to work efficiently and in harmony with each other on the bike.
 This means using less energy to propel your bike forward, greater comfort and less fatigue.
 All things that can make a long ride that much more enjoyable and help you become one of those riders who “floats” down the road!